wolfiex/DSMACC-testing/README.md

 ## Updating the rate constants
 Rate-constant simplification through the use of a symbolic engine has been applied.
-This reduces cumputation and allows the setting of  parameters for fixed numeric constants (see KDEC bug).
+This reduces computation and allows the setting of  parameters for fixed numeric constants (see KDEC bug).
 An example of some equations below.

 | Rate Cefficient | Original-eqn | Simplified-eqn |
 | :---         |     :---:      |          ---: |